SebastianDetering/iOSAtomSegNet/README.md

 Todos

 ###########

+Setting this project up from this repository may not build because it will say ` LASwift module was compiled in Swift 5.6 ` ...I dont know how to solve this problem
+But restarting my project seemed to work once.
+Seb-Feb 19 6pm

 The electron microscope file parsers were included as a utility, but they are incomplete.
 Error handling and functionality are much needed features.